brege/tinybeans-sync/README.md

 - Filename patterns (uses `{date}` and `{time}` placeholders)
 - Timestamp fixing to match photo dates
 - Thumbnail filtering for videos (videos are not yet supported)
+- Logging level/target (defaults to `/var/lib/tinybeans-sync/logs/tinybeans-sync.log`)

 ## History

-The system tracks downloaded files in `.tinybeans_history.json` in `output_dir` to avoid re-downloading deleted images.
+Downloaded files are tracked in `/var/lib/tinybeans-sync/tinybeans_history.json` to avoid re-downloading deleted images.

-Delete `.tinybeans_history.json` to start fresh, or rerun with `--after <date>` to start from a specific date.
-Use `--force` to restore image files from a date range or over a date range.
+Delete that history file to start fresh, or rerun with `--after <date>` to start from a specific date.
+Use `--force` to restore image files from a date range or over a date range via `--before` and `--after`.

 ## License